eIexxir/eIexxir/README.md

 -   I'm Elexxir
 -  -------briefly about me :
 - 💾I'm python user
-- 🖥️I created hikka modules.py and customize it
+- 🖥️I created hikka modules and customize it
 - 🪪you can see my social networks in my profile

 - i use arch btw 😭